Judge rejects Fox News request to dismiss Dominion Voting’s defamation lawsuit over election claims

 A Dominion spokesperson did not immediately respond to a request for comment early Friday.
 Dominion spokeswoman Claire Bischoff told Bloomberg News that the company was pleased to see the legal process continue in Dominion’s effort to “hold Fox accountable.”

-The judge’s ruling, considered a major win for Dominion, comes about a year after the company was the subject of many baseless accusations about election fraud following the November 2020.
+The judge’s ruling, considered a major win for Dominion, comes about a year after the company was the subject of many baseless accusations about election fraud following November 2020.
 After his loss, Trump and his allies spread false claims that, as he put it, voting software is “used in states where tens of thousands of votes were stolen from us and given to Biden.”
 When he was still on Twitter, Trump, who described Dominion as “horrible, inaccurate and anything but secure,” retweeted a baseless report that the voting-machine system had “deleted 2.7 million Trump votes nationwide.”

 There is no evidence that any voting systems were compromised, according to the Cybersecurity and Infrastructure Security Agency, which is part of the Department of Homeland Security.
 Trump’s attorney general, William P. Barr, also confirmed that he had “not seen fraud on a scale that could have effected a different outcome in the election.”